suneelvanapalli/css-practice-udemy/README.md

 This is practice project, will be developed following the css course in udemy

+# 26-08-2020
+- working on styling the plans, highlighting the recommended plan
+- box-shadow, border-radius

 # 25-08-2020 assignment
 - class selectors are better than id selectors
 - do not use !important